Mint-Chocolate Dipped Shortbread Cookies

 - 1/2 cup crushed candy canes (about 5 regular size)

 - In a large bowl, cream butter and sugars until light and fluffy.
 Beat in vanilla.
 In another bowl, whisk flour and salt; gradually beat into creamed mixture.
 Divide dough in half.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 30 minutes or until firm enough to roll.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with a floured 2-in. round cookie cutter.
 Place 2 in. apart on ungreased baking sheets.